 F-1 students’ main purpose for being in the United States is to be a student.
 It is very important and it is your responsibility to maintain your legal status while in the United States.
-If you need advice or have some concerns regarding your F-1 status, please come to the IPS office and see a DSO (Designated School Official).
+If you need advice or have some concerns regarding your F-1 status, please come to the OIA office and see a DSO (Designated School Official).
 Do not rely on your friends or peers.
 The only people qualified to give visa regulation advice at KSU are the DSOs.
 Immigration regulations may change, so please contact OIA if you have any questions.

 The basic steps to ensure you are maintaining your F-1 status are as follows: